This is branded content for Allflex.

 "I found the change from the old style pre-2014 to the new design post-2014 in itself is a pretty good change.
 The newer button seems to last longer than the old button."

 Mr Rea doesn't think any other company has a lead on retention like Allflex.

 "Allflex is putting more effort into making their product the best in the market.

 "Retention has so many factors involved not just weathering from the sun, heat and humidity - but mechanical damage from the torque loads the animals put the tag under; such as bull fighting, rubbing the tag up along railings, chewing and biting off other animal's tags, catching on obstructions, buffalo fly irritation and the constant whacking of ears and tails to relieve this.

 "For safety reasons the tag is designed to break rather than rip through the animal's ear if it gets caught in an obstruction such as a hay bale or fence."

 He said he has stayed with Allflex for as long as he has because they listen to the feedback he has provided them with, and they've then worked on solutions that work in his country that he's satisfied with.

-"They're working to develop their product and make it suitable for northern Australia and North Queensland climates through trials and research and development so that users have the best quality product," Ms Parker said.
+"We're working to develop the product and make it suitable for northern Australia and North Queensland climates through trials and research and development so that users have the best quality product," Ms Parker said.

 - Visit the Allflex website for further product information